 Prior to our initial public offering, we have historically funded our operations primarily through the private placement of equity securities with our majority stockholder and his affiliated entities, who have invested approximately \$228.5 million of the approximately \$328.5 million that we have raised prior to the closing of our initial public offering on August 2, 2004.
-In 2003, we raised \$100.0 million through private placements of our equity securities, comprising 3,493,194 shares of common stock sold at a weighted average price of \$14.31 per share, and 980,392 shares of Series C convertible preferred stock that were subscribed for in 2003 at a price of \$51.00 per preferred share.
-Of the \$50.0 million of Series C convertible preferred stock subscribed for in 2003, \$31.8 million, representing the purchase price of 624,449 shares of Series C convertible preferred stock, was received in 2003 and \$18.2 million, representing the purchase price of the remaining 355,943 shares of Series C convertible preferred stock, was received in the first quarter of 2004.
-All of the shares of our Series C convertible preferred stock were issued in the first quarter of 2004.
+In 2003, we raised \$100.0 million through private placements of our equity securities, comprising 3,493,194 shares of common stock sold at a weighted average price of \$14.31 per share, and 980,392 shares of Series C convertible preferred stock that were subscribed for at a price of \$51.00 per preferred share.

 On August 2, 2004, we closed our initial public offering at a price to the public of \$14.00 per share.
 We sold 6,250,000 shares of our common stock in the offering for a gross offering price of \$87.5 million.
 We granted the underwriters a 30-day option to purchase up to an additional 937,500 shares of common stock to cover over-allotments.
 This option was exercised for 307,100 shares on August 28, 2004 and closing occurred on September 1, 2004 with net proceeds to us of approximately \$4.0 million.
 In connection with the initial public offering, we paid \$6.4 million in underwriting discounts and commissions to underwriters and incurred \$2.2 million in other offering expenses.
 After deducting the underwriting discounts and commissions and other offering expenses, we received net proceeds from the initial public offering, including the over-allotment, of approximately \$83.2 million.
-These proceeds and the conversion of our preferred stock to common stock are reflected in the accompanying consolidated financial statements as of December 31, 2004 and March 31, 2005.